DRTriton: Large-Scale Synthetic Data Driven Reinforcement Learning for Triton Kernel Generation: Training Pipeline

 \subsection{Triton Verifier}

-We consider a Triton translation of a PyTorch program to be ``correct'' if (i) it is syntactically valid, (ii) it passes the faithfulness validation and (iii) it produces the same output as the PyTorch implementation.
+We consider a Triton translation of a PyTorch program to be ``correct'' if (i) it is syntactically valid, (ii) it passes the faithfulness validation, and (iii) it produces the same output as the PyTorch implementation.

-{\bf Syntactic validation \quad} We use a rule-based linter to verify the presence of Triton kernels annotated with @triton.jit.
-Then, we compile the code to ensure syntactic correctness.
+{\bf Syntactic validation.} We apply a rule-based linter to confirm the presence of at least one \texttt{@triton.jit}-annotated kernel, then attempt compilation to catch remaining syntactic errors.

-{\bf Faithfulness validation \quad} Sometimes the LLM may simplify copy the PyTorch implementation which of course generates the same outputs.
-To prevent this, we employ monkey-patch testing to verify that all operators are genuinely utilized.
-The monkey-patch testing replaces each kernel with an empty kernel containing only pass, and then confirm that this modification produces different outputs.
-If yes, the Triton kernels are indeed used to compute the output tensors.
-To ensure all computations occur within Triton functions rather than PyTorch, we prohibit the use of computational operators from torch in the generated code.
+{\bf Faithfulness validation.} Sometimes the LLM may simply copy the PyTorch implementation, which of course generates the same outputs.
+To prevent this, we employ monkey-patch testing by replacing each kernel with a no-op kernel to verify that the Triton kernels are genuinely utilized.

-{\bf Correctness validation \quad} We construct 5 random test cases with input-output pairs from the corresponding PyTorch program.
+{\bf Correctness validation.} We construct 5 random test cases with input-output pairs from the corresponding PyTorch program.
 We execute the Triton code on these inputs and compare its outputs with those produced by the PyTorch implementation using the same inputs.
 The test is passed only when all outputs of PyTorch against Triton are matched precisely.